Duke-LeTran/docker-tutorial/README.md

 * `RUN` is an image build step, the state of the container after a RUN command will be committed to the container image.
 A Dockerfile can have many RUN steps that layer on top of one another to build the image.
 * `CMD` is the command the container executes by default when you launch the built image.
 A Dockerfile will only use the final CMD defined.
 The CMD can be overridden when starting a container with docker run $image $other_command.
 * `ENTRYPOINT` is also closely related to CMD and can modify the way a container is started from an image.
-* TLDR: you do all the `RUN` needed to setup your environment, and your (only) `CMD` launches the process running in your container, example, for nginx, extract from github.com/nginxinc/docker-nginx/blob/… you see the line CMD ["nginx", "-g", "daemon off;"] – user2915097
+* TLDR: you do all the `RUN` needed to setup your environment, and your (only) `CMD` launches the process running in your container, example, for nginx, extract from github.com/nginxinc/docker-nginx/blob/… you see the line CMD ["nginx", "-g", "daemon off;"] – user2915097, May 26, 2016 at 14:008
-May 26, 2016 at 14:00
+* `CMD ["tail", "-f", "/dev/null"]` - run this at the end of the docker file to run infinitely

 ## B. Images
 * `docker images` : show all images